-- a.
-"Cheating" includes, but is not limited to: - 1.
-Copying from another student's academic work, test, quiz, or other assignment - 2.
+- 1. Copying from another student's academic work, test, quiz, or other assignment - 2.
 Receiving assistance from and/or seeking aid from another student or individual to complete academic work, test, quiz, or other assignment without authority. - 3.
 The use or possession of materials or devices during academic work, test, quiz or other assignment which are not authorized by the person administering the academic work, test, quiz, or other assignment. - 4.
 Possessing, using, buying, stealing, transporting, selling or soliciting in whole or in part items including, but not limited to, the contents of an unadministered test, test key, homework solution, or computer program/ software.
-The use or possession of Possession, at any time, of current or previous testcourse materials without the instructor's permission. - 5.
-Obtaining by any means, or coercing another person to obtain items including, but not limited to, an unadministered test, test key, homework solution or computer program/software, or information about an unadministered test, test key, homework solution or computer program. - 6.
-Transmitting or receiving information about the contents of academic work, test, quiz, or other assignment with another individual who has completed or will complete the academic work, test, quiz, or other assignment without authority. - 7.
+Possession, at any time, of current or previous course materials without the instructor's permission. - 5.
+Obtaining by any means, or coercing another person to obtain items including, but not limited to, an unadministered test, test key, homework solution or computer program/software, or information about an unadministered test, test key, homework solution or computer program.

+- 6. Transmitting or receiving information about the contents of academic work, test, quiz, or other assignment with another individual who has completed or will complete the academic work, test, quiz, or other assignment without authority. - 7.
 Substituting for another person, or permitting another person to substitute for oneself in order to take a course, take a test, quiz or other assignment or sign in/register attendance. - 8.
 Taking, keeping, misplacing, damaging or altering the property of the University or of another, if the student knows or reasonably should know that an unfair academic advantage would be gained by such conduct. - 9.
 Falsifying research data, laboratory reports, and/or other academic work offered for credit. - 10.
-Failing to comply with instructions given by the person administering the testacademic work, test, quiz or other assignment. - b.
-"Plagiarism" includes, but is not limited to: - 1.
+Failing to comply with instructions given by the person administering the academic work, test, quiz or other assignment. - b.
+Plagiarism - 1.
 The representation of words, ideas, illustrations, structure, computer code, other expression or media of another as one's own and/or failing to properly cite direct, paraphrased or summarized materials. - 2.
 Self-plagiarism which involves the submission of the same academic work more than once without the prior permission of the instructor and/or failure to correctly cite previous work written by the same student. - c.
-"Collusion" includes, but is not limited to;
+Collusion

-- 1. Collaborating The unauthorized collaboration with oranother individual to complete academic work, test, quiz, or other assignment, providing unauthorized assistance to another student, allowing another student unauthorized access to completed academic work, and/or conspiring with another person to commit a violation of academic dishonesty. - d.
-"Falsifying academic records" includes, but is not limited to: - 1.
+The unauthorized collaboration with another individual to complete academic work, test, quiz, or other assignment, providing unauthorized assistance to another student, allowing another student access to completed academic work, and/or conspiring with another person to commit a violation of academic dishonesty.

+- d.
+Falsifying academic records - 1.
 Altering or assisting in the altering of any official record of the University and/or submitting false information. - 2.
 Omitting requested information that is required for, or related to, any official record of the University. - e.
-"Misrepresenting facts" to the University or an agent of the University includes, but is not limited to; - 1.
-Providing false grades, resumes, or falsifying information on a resume, or falsifying other academic information. - 2.
+Misrepresenting facts - 1.
+Providing false grades, falsifying information on a resume, or falsifying other academic information. - 2.
 Providing false or misleading information in an effort to injure another student academically or financially. - 3.
-Providing false or misleading information or official documentation in an effort to receive a postponement or an extension on academic work, test, quiz, other assignment, or credit for attendance in order to obtain an academic or financial benefit for oneself or another individual. - 3.
-NOTE: Examples include, but are not limited to, fabricated, altered, misleading, or falsified documentation for medical excuses family and personal emergencies, and signing into class and failing to remain the entire time. - f.
+Providing false or misleading information or official documentation in an effort to receive a postponement or an extension on academic work, test, quiz, other assignment, credit for attendanceand/or obtain an academic or financial benefit for oneself or another individual.

+NOTE: Examples include, but are not limited to, fabricated, altered, misleading, or falsified documentation for medical excuses family and personal emergencies, and signing into class and failing to remain the entire time.

+f.
 Violation of Professional Standards